music-notation-swift/music-notation-core/docs/tuplets.md

 ## Implementation Details
 ### Indexing for `replaceNote`
 We will need to use a similar method used in other places to have an expanded set of indexes to get to each note.
-Please see design doc (TODO: insert link here).
+Please see [design doc](https://github.com/drumnkyle/music-notation-swift/blob/master/docs/indexing-methodolgy.md).
 This is needed because there can be compound tuplets and we want to be able to replace a single note with either a `Note` or `Tuplet`.
 Therefore, we need to be able to index into a single note even if it is within a compound `Tuplet`.

 ## Other API Changes
 ### NoteCollection